Standard Chartered (STAN) Investor update summary

 Investor update summary

-Positioned as a 'super-connector' with a unique network and product combination valued by clients, supporting hard-to-replicate cross-border capabilities and sustainable higher returns.
+Positioned as a 'super connector' with a unique global network and product combination, especially in Asia, enabling hard-to-replicate cross-border flows and sustainable higher returns.

 Achieved 2026 financial plan a year early, with 2023-2025 EPS growth of 37%, ROTE improvement of 3.5 percentage points, and income growth of 16%.